DuckyMomo20012/air-tracking/README.md

 `THINGSPEAK_READ_KEY`: ThingSpeak read key to read data from.

-`IFTTT_URL`: IFFTT URL to send notification to.
+`IFTTT_URL`: IFFTT URL to send a notification to.

-`NODERED_USERNAME`: Username to login to Node-RED editor.
+`NODERED_USERNAME`: Username to log in to Node-RED editor.

 `NODERED_PASSWORD`: Password to login to Node-RED editor.